 |Affinity Bloc:||Tibetan-Himalayan Peoples|

-The Yonzhi are a distinct ethnic group who live in a remote area that has changed little for hundreds of years.
-They are considered by some to be a part of the Golog, who in turn are officially counted as part of the Tibetan nationality in China.
+The Yonzhi live as a distinct ethnic group in a remote area that has changed little for hundreds of years.
+Some consider them to be a part of the Golog, who in turn are officially counted as part of the Tibetan nationality in China.

-For countless generations the Yonzhi have lived simple lives, unaffected by events in the rest of the world.
+For countless generations, the Yonzhi have lived simple lives, unaffected by events in the rest of the world.
 Joseph Rock, the famous botanist and explorer, stumbled across the Yonzhi in 1929.
 He recalls, "The people were astonished at sight of our party.
 One asked, 'Why this array of arms and force when visiting our territory?'
 We continued up the valley to the very foot of Amnyi Druggu, the mountain god of the Yonzhi tribe.
-The last few tents we passed were cursed by some plague, the nomads said.
+A plague cursed the last few tents we passed, the nomads said.
 The inmates lay dying outside, covered with yak-hair rugs."

-The Yonzhi are nomadic, living in yak-hair tents and moving every few weeks to find new pastures for their yaks, sheep, and goats.
+The nomadic Yonzhi live in yak-hair tents and move every few weeks to find new pastures for their yaks, sheep, and goats.